CiscoDevNet/appd-machine-agent-installation/README.md

 |----------|--------|-------|---------|
 |Cloud|Data Center,Open Source|AppDynamics|Hashicorp Configuration Language (HCL)|

-<seotitle>Automate installation and configuration of AppDynamics Machine Agent</seotitle>
 <seodescription>Use case on how to automate five virtual machines using Terraform followed by installation and configuration of Apache HTTP Daemon and AppDynamics Machine Agent.</seodescription>

 # Automate deployment of virtual machines and AppDynamics Machine Agent